gabeibarra/docker-flask-bigger/README.md

 * Server tutorials tend to stop at the most basic one-page Flask app, but my apps usually get complex enough to need the app factory + blueprints Flask app.

 Using tiangolo's uwsgi-nginx-flask-docker setup, with customization starting at the ini file.
+For all things Flask, check out Miguel Grinberg's book and blog.

 ## Instructions (Mac)
 ###### First-time: